Google Family Link Review: Quick Expert Summary

 You can save their search and watch history on YouTube, but there are a few issues — it shares the same problems as Google Family Link’s web supervision.
 Firstly, information on what your child has searched and watched on YouTube is buried inconveniently deep in your child’s Google Account Manager (meaning you have to log into their account to see it) rather than being easily accessible through the parental control app.
 Secondly, it doesn’t prevent your child from simply deleting their YouTube search and watch history.

-Overall, Google Family Link’s video supervision feature is pretty limited.
+Overall, Google Family Link’s YouTube supervision feature is pretty limited.
 It lets you apply broad, age-based filters to YouTube videos (and no other video-streaming sites) and doesn’t provide any assurance that inappropriate content will still get through to your kids.

-If you’re concerned about what your child is watching online, try using Qustodio instead.
+If you’re concerned about what your child is watching on YouTube, try using Qustodio instead.
 It filters inappropriate content on YouTube, keeps track of your child’s search and watch history independently on its app (so your child can’t just delete the search and watch history themselves), and is much easier to use.

 Google Family Link doesn’t offer an easy way to see your child’s activities in 1 place.
 While the information is available, you have to dig for it.